Studio Projects TB1 Tube Microphone

 I sat down to test it in use as I might if I’d owned it, recording some vocal/piano demos of songs for the new Michelle Abby project.
 I already had my main piano mics set up—two AKG 414s running through Studio Projects VTB-1 microphone preamps with the tube set at about 9 o'clock.
 I pulled the TB1 out of its case, plugged in the power supply, let it warm up for a couple of hours while we went to see One Hour Photo (which has a mostly outstanding film score, by the way), then positioned the mic so I could sing and play at the same time.

 You can easily imagine where the mic was sitting, right?
 In front of my mouth while I was sitting at the piano.
 The lid of the piano was open to the smallest degree.
 There was some piano bleed into the vocal mic, but these were rough demos, so it didn't bother me.
-However, after doing one song this way, I decided to overdub my vocals so I could isolate the mic on my voice (and later on acoustic guitar).
-I have to say that my first impression was very positive.
+However, after doing one song this way, I decided to overdub my vocals so I could isolate the mic on my voice (and later on acoustic guitar). [an error occurred while processing this directive] I have to say that my first impression was very positive.
 My wife Glenda thought my voice sounded great through it, and so did I. I don't hear anything I'd consider to be "tube coloring" per se, but once I compared it to my 414s, the differences became more apparent.
 I can say with confidence that just going through the pres on my Roland VS2480 24-track digital recorder, the TB-1 sounded far more pleasing to me than the 414s used to on my voice—I always felt like the AKGs were missing a little something, though I definitely could work with them.
 The TB1 exhibited a kind of silkiness that smoothed out some of the rough edges of my voice—it got better and better the more I experimented.
 I brought Glenda back in to sing a little and though she sounded perfect to me through the C1, I would have picked the TB1 in a comparative shootout.
 Her voice is already silky smooth, and this mic just took it to the next level.

 It might have been something I ate, but the TB1 seemed extra susceptible to popping so it's kind of a drag that SP doesn't include a windscreen.
 I remember thinking that I’d definitely use the windscreen that came with my C1 when I wanted to use it to close-mic vocals.